e-maginer/emaginer-marketplace/README.md

 6. Push changes to the remote: push to the remote at least once a day (and potentially several times) to comply with the Continuous Integration practice considering:
  - pushing small patches starting from API layer then GUI
  - Using feature toggles: feature_toggle = on during development, and releasing from main branch feature_toggle = false if the feature is not done (anything in the main branch is always deployable.).
-7. Run the automated Continous Integration pipeline to allow pull request merges when all tests have passed.
+7. Run the automated Continuous Integration pipeline to allow pull request merges when all tests have passed (this is to make sure the code from multiple developers working on the same branch integrate together without issues).
 8. [Send a pull request](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request) from your branch with your proposed changes to kick off a discussion.
  - Once you're satisfied with your work, you can open a pull request to merge the changes in the current branch (the head branch) into another branch (the base branch).
 For more information, see "About pull requests."
  - classify pull requests by [applying labels](https://docs.github.com/en/github/managing-your-work-on-github/managing-labels#applying-labels-to-issues-and-pull-requests)